harshitarr/FlowAI/README.md

 Deploy your Convex functions and schema to your production Convex project (use the Convex dashboard or `npx convex deploy`).
 Ensure the `NEXT_PUBLIC_CONVEX_URL` points to the deployed Convex URL.

-## Troubleshooting

-- Blank page / authentication issues: verify `NEXT_PUBLIC_CLERK_PUBLISHABLE_KEY` is set and Clerk redirect URIs match your local/production URL.
-- Convex errors: ensure the `NEXT_PUBLIC_CONVEX_URL` is set and deployed schema/functions exist.
-- AI generation errors: check that `NEXT_PUBLIC_VAPI_API_KEY` (or server-side Google API key) is valid and has quota.
-- Build errors: run `npm run lint` and inspect console logs from `npm run build`.

-If something is missing in the README that you'd like documented (tests, extra services, or a CI pipeline), tell me and I will add it.

-## Contributing

-- Fork the repository and open a PR against `main`.
-- Use small, focused commits and descriptive commit messages.
-- Run `npm run lint` before submitting.
-- If adding features that change public behavior, include tests or a short manual test plan in the PR description.

-## License

-This repository does not include a license file.
-If you want a permissive license, add an `LICENSE` file (for example MIT).
-If you want, I can add a `LICENSE` file for you.

----

-If you'd like, I can also:

-- Add a `CONTRIBUTING.md` (with PR checklist and code style)
-- Add GitHub workflow files for CI (lint/build)
-- Generate a minimal `docs/` folder with architecture diagrams

-Tell me which of the above you'd like next and I will implement it.